Fall Soup Recipes

 Ingredients

-• Olive Oil: Helps roast and soften vegetables
+• Olive oil 1–2 tablespoons: Helps roast and soften the vegetables

-• Vegetable or Chicken Stock: Thins the soup while adding flavor
+• Vegetable or chicken stock 3 cups, plus more if needed to adjust thickness: Thins the soup while adding savory depth

-• Heavy Cream or Coconut Milk: Creates a silky finish
+• Heavy cream or coconut milk ½ cup: Creates a silky, luxurious finish

 Equipment